lexinelson/multithreading_homework/README.md

 __After a thread finds the solution to one of the criteria, it should stop all other threads trying to solve that same criteria__

+*Disclaimer: All data used in this exercise - including first name, last name, birth date, and age - is purely fictitious.
+Any resemblance to existing persons, real or fictional, is entirely a coincidence.*

 ---
 ### Criteria
 *Please do not hardcode any of the critical values in your solutions.
 Identify them dynamically by navigating the tree*